sithmel/Do-androids-dream-of-electric-duck/README.md

 ---
 ### Cons
 - slower for small lengths  <!-- .element: class="fragment" data-fragment-index="1" -->
-- some operations requires direct access  <!-- .element: class="fragment" data-fragment-index="2" -->
+- some operations not possible  <!-- .element: class="fragment" data-fragment-index="2" -->

 Note:
 There are also some disadvantages: